Customer Experience Strategy – Pulse Check

-Most organizations are interested in developing a customer experience strategy because they are grappling with how to improve enterprise wide Customer Satisfaction (Csat).
-In fact, SQM research shows that the majority (75%) of organizations’ enterprise wide Csat (top box rating response) is at the poor to average performance level.
-Furthermore, only 4% of organizations are performing at the world class enterprise wide Csat level of 80% (top box rating response).
+Most organizations are interested in developing a customer experience strategy because they are grappling with improving enterprise-wide Customer Satisfaction (Csat).
+In fact, SQM research shows that the majority (75%) of organizations’ enterprise-wide Csat (top box rating response) is at the poor to average performance level.
+Furthermore, only 4% of organizations perform at the world class enterprise-wide Csat level of 80% (top box rating response).

-There have been many stimulating discussions at the C-level and contact center senior executive level about future CX practices.
-These discussions tend to focus on the importance of letting the customer choose the contact channel they prefer, adding new contact channels, improving specific contact channel FCR performance, differentiating customer experience from competition, providing consistency among contact channels, and providing an omni-channel customer experience.
-Discussions about future decisions for CX practices are being driven by today’s connected customer and their expectations on how they want their interactions with an organization to be handled.
-For example, customers’ adoption of digital contact channels and their expectations to have a seamless customer experience for resolving the same inquiry or problem when using multiple contact channels have forced senior executives to improve customer experiences.
+There have been many stimulating discussions about future CX practices at the C-level and contact center senior executive level.
+These discussions focus on the importance of letting the customer choose the contact channel they prefer.
+Moreover, adding new contact channels, improving specific contact channel FCR performance, differentiating customer experience from competition, providing consistency among contact channels, and providing an omni-channel customer experience.

 Research by SQM has shown that organizations effective at CX design and execution have great Net Promoter Score®, Csat, and retention performance.
 Furthermore, because of undifferentiated customer experiences, many organizations feel more pressure to improve their experiences and provide truly differentiated customer experiences.

 Clearly, providing a superior customer experience is a best practice to achieve sustainable growth and profits.
 In particular, the practice of delivering exceptional customer experiences is needed for industries such as telecommunication, financial, insurance, utilities, and transportation, where differentiated customer experiences are more of an exception than the rule.